By The Red Hook WaterStories team

 The Hamilton Avenue Ferry was established in 1846.
 It was run by the Union Ferry Company, who also ran the Fulton Ferry at that time.
 A major destination was a new upmarket cemetery.
 The ferry offered a “direct approach by way of the Gowanus...

 Bowne Street is likely named after Rodman Bowne who owned land in the area in 1834.
-The Bowne brothers Rodman (1784-1845) and Samuel (1791-1845) made their success in the ferry business.
-They ran the Catherine Street Ferry that landed at the foot of...
+The Bowne brothers Rodman (November 1784-1845) and Samuel (1791-1845) made their success in the ferry business.
+They ran the Catherine Street Ferry that landed at...